Okay, so maybe cocktails aren’t a traditional picnic addition, but since when are we traditional?

 2 oz. gin

-1 oz. freshly squeezed lemon juice
+1 oz. freshly squeezed lemon juice½ oz. blackberry brandy

 ½ oz. blackberry simple syrup (equal parts sugar and water combined double the amount of blackberries (ie 1 cup sugar, 1 cup water, 2 cups berries).
 Heat over medium until boiling, remove from heat and mash the berries in.
 Let cool to room temperature.
 Strain your mixture, and put into a squeeze bottle (like this one).
 The simple syrup will keep for awhile in the fridge.